smrini/ASCII-Art/readme.md

 - NumPy for efficient array operations

 ## Contact
-> This code isn't perfect yet, but if you know how to improve it, I'd be happy to see your suggestions.

 For bug reports and feature requests, please open an issue on the project repository.